BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ![hasscriptextender.png](/tutorials/hasscriptextender.png)
 If you have a red indicator, it means you do not have Script Extender installed.
-See also: How to install Script Extender
+See also: How to install Script Extender: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender

 ---
 Download and install them per method above untill you get to the part of making the mods active.